- This itinerary is a privately guided tour, designed just to show you what is possible.

 Kratie – Kompong Cham – Kompong ThomDay 3

-Visit Kratie pagoda and local market.
+Visit Kratie pagoda and the local market.
 Continue to Chhlong, a small and peaceful village on the Mekong River bank with both, typical Khmer and Colonial architecture.
-One unique and beautiful wooden house is called 100 columns house for its many columns supporting the house, dating from 19th century.
+One unique and beautiful wooden house is called 100 columns house for its many columns supporting the house, dating from the 19th century.
 Before arriving in Kompong Cham, visit Chhup, the biggest rubber plantation in the country, established during the French colonial time by the French tire Maker Michelin.
-Visit to Wat Nokor also called Nokor Bachey Pagoda is an 11th century Mahayana Buddhist shrine made of sandstone and laterite with a large reclining Buddha and numerous alcoves containing Buddha images.
-Then depart for Kampong Thom by a private bus (138 kms from Kampong Cham).
+You will visit Wat Nokor also called Nokor Bachey Pagoda is an 11th century Mahayana Buddhist shrine made of sandstone and laterite with a large reclining Buddha and numerous alcoves containing Buddha images.
+Then you’ll depart for Kampong Thom by a private bus (138 km from Kampong Cham).

 Overnight in Kompong Thom